Biscuit crust pot pie

 This past week, we ate Sunday lunch at our pastor’s home where Renie served this chicken pot pie.
 You can use the same ingredients and substitute beef or turkey if you’d like.
 But this recipe was chicken.

 Renie cooks a chicken and uses the broth from the cooked chicken to make her gravy.
 For this recipe, she cooked red potatoes (skin on), corn and peas and then thickened her broth to make a gravy.
-She put it into a casserole dish and topped it with the recipe for biscuit crust.
+Renie put it into a casserole dish and topped it with the recipe for biscuit crust.

 I used my own canned chicken when I need cooked chicken.
 You could also use left-over chicken and gravy to make this dish.
+Or you can cook down a chicken and use the broth from it to make the gravy.

 Serve this with some applesauce or vegetable sticks and fruit, and you’ve got a complete meal.